Okta Classic Engine release notes (Preview)

 Null values for SCIM provisioning

-Null values for any attribute type can now be submitted to Okta when using SCIM provisioning.
+You can now submit null values for any attribute type to Okta when using SCIM provisioning.
 This change reduces the error messages customers receive and simplifies end user identity management.

 Device Authorization grant type

 Advancements in internet technology have seen an explosion of smart devices and the Internet of Things.
-Consumers need to sign in to applications that run on these devices, but the devices either lack support for a web browser or have limited ability for input, such as smart TVs, car consoles, and thermostats.
-As a result, users resort to insecure authentication solutions that are error-prone and time-consuming.
+Consumers need to sign in to apps that run on these devices, but the devices either lack support for a web browser or have limited ability for input, such as smart TVs, car consoles, and thermostats.
+As a result, users resort to insecure authentication solutions that are error prone and time consuming.

 LDAP admin password reset